giovanniboscu/continuous-section-field/docs/nonprismatic-beam-solver/reduced_model_input_data.md

 | Material | `E`, `G` |
 | Loads | `q(x)`, `m(x)`, `p(x)` |
 | Boundary conditions | end conditions on `u`, `phi`, `v`, `H`, `M`, `V` |

-## 9. Interpretation

-This reduced input set is the first level at which the problem becomes solver-ready.

-It is already detached from the full upstream descriptions of the 2D domain, distributed loads, and boundary partition, but it is still independent of any specific numerical implementation.

-For this reason, it defines the natural interface between:

-- model definition;
-- beam formulation;
-- solver implementation.

 ## Main reference